minifish-org/tegdb/README.md

-# TegridySQL
+# TegSQL
-The name TegridySQL is inspired by the Tegridy Farm in South Park and trys to correct some of the wrong SQL implementations, such as null support, implicit conversion support, etc.
+The name TegridySQL (short for TegSQL) is inspired by the Tegridy Farm in South Park and tries to correct some of the wrong SQL implementations, such as null support, implicit conversion support, etc.

 ## Rules